User-LLM: Efficient LLM Contextualization with User Embeddings: Experiments

-\textbf{Benefit of pretraining} We study the benefits of pretraining user encoders for downstream tasks.
-Results presented in columns 3 and 4 in Table~\ref{tab:pretrain-xatten-sp} demonstrate that models utilizing pretrained encoders consistently outperform those with randomly initialized encoders across all evaluated tasks.
-This finding suggests that pretraining enables the encoder to capture latent user preference effectively, providing valuable context to the LLM during the cotraining process.
+We study the benefits of pretraining user encoders for downstream tasks.
+Results presented in columns 3 to 4 in Table~\ref{tab:pretrain-xatten-sp} demonstrate that models utilizing pretrained encoders consistently outperform those with randomly initialized encoders across all tasks, suggesting that pretraining enables encoders to capture user preference effectively, providing valuable context to LLMs during cotraining.